Back to blog

 So how big is the open source LLM ecosystem today?
 And how fast is it actually growing?

-I pulled together the most useful open source LLM statistics I could find, all from primary sources like the Stanford AI Index, Hugging Face, Meta, OpenRouter, and the Stack Overflow Developer Survey.
+I pulled together the most useful open source LLM statistics I could find, mainly from sources like the Stanford AI Index, Hugging Face, Mozilla, Meta, OpenRouter, Artificial Analysis, Epoch AI, and the Stack Overflow Developer Survey.
 Each section links to the original sources so you can cite them directly.

 Top open source LLM statistics